Mishpacha: History

-In the years 2011–2013, Hebrew "Mishpacha" released a Free newspaper which was distributed in the middle of the week, but its publication was halted due to pressure from the Gedolei Hador, specifically Rav Elyashiv Zatzal, who protested against their anti-Torah viewpoint.
+In the years 2011–2013, Hebrew "Mishpacha" released a Free newspaper which was distributed in the middle of the week, but its publication was halted due to pressure from religious leader Yosef Shalom Elyashiv, who protested against what he felt were distortions of Torah.

+In 2014, Mishpacha launched an online edition.

 English edition

 The English Mishpacha launched in 2004 with a weekly package including the flagship Mishpacha Magazine and Mishpacha Junior.
 Mishpacha was the first full-color weekly magazine targeting the Anglo-Orthodox population worldwide, with the standalone children's magazine also serving as an innovation.
 Family First, introduced to the package in 2005, was also the first of its kind, a full-color weekly magazine by and for Jewish women.

 Mishpacha frequently addresses social problems.
 For example, it has addressed issues such as the shababniks (Haredi street youth) and violence in the family; and has waged a battle against educational institutions’ discrimination against Mizrahim and the newly religious.
 But it brings up these issues without mentioning names, so no one will be hurt.

 Mishpacha's publications tend to not print photos of women.
 There have been exceptions to this.
 For example, when Hillary Clinton was running for president against Donald Trump, the magazine chose to print her face, although obscured by a blue field.

 Some attribute the significant increase in Haredim joining Israel's army to Mishpacha as well as mental health awareness and mental health services access over the past decade amongst Orthodox Jewish populations to the public dialogue stimulated by Mishpacha magazines and other Jewish publications such as Ami.
 Mishpacha has been banned by many rabbinical leaders including Rabbi Yosef Shalom Elyashiv.
 However, Mishpacha has turned to the rabbinical court of the Haredi community (Badatz) which forbade harassment of the magazine.
 Haaretz, the newspaper of Israel's secular left, describes the Hebrew version of Mishpacha as one of the "most powerful" newspapers in the Haredi community.

 Contributors

-Some of the popular contributors to the English version of Mishpacha are noted authors Yisroel Besser and Yonasan (Jonathan) Rosenblum, political editor Binyomin Rose and Jewish historian Yehuda Geberer, and educator Yakov Horowitz.
+Some of the popular contributors to the English version of Mishpacha are noted authors Yisroel Besser and Yonasan (Jonathan) Rosenblum, political editor Binyomin Rose, Jewish historian Yehuda Geberer, educator Yakov Horowitz, and former Ami White House correspondent Jake Turx.